CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 ### Thin LTO

 The funny thing <a href="https://llvm.org/devmtg/2015-04/slides/ThinLTO_EuroLLVM2015.pdf"><strong>Teresa Johnson and Xinliang David Li</strong></a> noticed about LTO is, well, there's not all that many symbols libLTO really cares about at link time. **Thin LTO** generates a compact summary of each compilation unit, which can be "thinly linked" much faster than full object files.
+During the think link, the summaries are joined together as a global index with which we can quickly perform further, global, analyses.

+ Rather than a single hunk of bitcode, we'll use this index

-During the think link, the summaries are joined together as a single index upon which we can quickly perform further global analyses, and determine which external functions will be imported into each `*.bc` file before passing it to libLTO.
+ thin LTO  and determine which external functions will be imported into each `*.bc` file before passing it to libLTO.

-**Function importing** is designed to import only those functions that would (likely) be inlined by full LTO, and ignore those that would (likely) be ignored.
-This means
+**Function importing** is designed to import only those functions that would (likely) be inlined by full LTO, and exclude those that would (likely) be ignored.
+Because of this, thin LTO is really an approximation of full LTO, but as we'll see - it's a good one.

 During the thin link, the summaries are joined together as a monolithic *index* used for global analyses,